 A scone is a miraculous fixture to use at outdoor kitchen

 These are truly amazing fixtures.
-Scones have the ability to totally transform the space and full the eye big time.
-What can they do?
+Scones have the ability to transform the space and full the eye.
+How?

-First of all they can show texture of the walls, which looks especially good on brick or reclaimed wood walls.
-Second of all used wisely can create a mood you’re looking for.
+First of all, they can show the walls’ texture, which looks especially good on brick or reclaimed wood walls.
+Second of all, used wisely can create the mood you’re looking for.

 22. Create coziness at outdoor kitchen with light fixtures

-Adding a down light scone is going to create coziness, as well as show the texture pf the wall.
+Adding a down light scone is going to create coziness, as well as show the texture of the wall.